Wolfy76700/RivalsOfAether_French/README.md

 NB: Game updates may overwrite `LOC_CUSTOM.txt`.
 If so, just overwrite that file again with what's in the Git.

+### PUBLIC NETCODE BETA:
+If you are using the Public Netcode Beta build, the file for this version of the game can be found in the `Netcode_Beta` folder.
+The quick install script is provided as well.

 ***

 ## Français